Mercury Retrograde links Boomers to Gen X & Millennials.

 Mercury the Messenger

-Being a planet so close to home Mercury impacts us daily via communications: learning, speaking, texting, negotiating and reasoning.
-Its retrograde motion is experienced as a frustration, an irritant in the cogs of Capitalism, blocking our usual speedy channels with miscommunications, glitches and reassessment.
+Being a planet so close to home Mercury impacts us daily.
+It shows up when we communicate in the myriad of 21st century forms, when we learn, purchase, negotiate, are logical and when we’re witty.
+Its retrograde motion can be experienced as frustration in the persistent forward motion of the cogs of Capitalism, blocking our usual speedy channels with miscommunication, glitches and reassessment.

-While we all experience this thrice yearly, not all Mercury Retrogrades are created equal.
-In 2019, Mercury retrograded through each of the water signs: Pisces followed by Cancer and recently, Scorpio.
-It’s this particular Scorpio cycle in October and November that tugged at unconscious connections; Mercury as messenger caused Boomers all the way through Millennials to rethink, renegotiate and reassess their generational roles and responsibilities.
+While we all experience this thrice yearly, not all Mercury Retrograde cycles are created equal.
+In 2019, Mercury retrograded through the water triplicity: Pisces, followed by Cancer and recently, Scorpio.
+It’s this particular Scorpio cycle in October and November that has tugged at some collective unconscious connections; Mercury as messenger caused Boomers all the way through Millennials to rethink, renegotiate and reassess their generational roles and responsibilities.

 The lay of the generational land.

-Each planet from the Sun out to Saturn govern life’s domains.
-The Sun shines light on our personal expression and identity, the Moon informs our emotional needs and habits, Venus presides over love and money, Mars arouses us to fight or f*ck, Jupiter administers justice and truth, and Saturn has forever been the boundary line of our known world, impeding chaos with an ordered system.
+Each planet from the Sun out through Saturn govern life’s domains.
+The Sun illuminates, paving the way for arrogance or pride.
+The swift motion of the Moon carries the mood and informs our emotional needs and habits.
+Venus rules the receptive nature of pleasure, joy and art, while Mars rouses us to fight or f*ck.
+Jupiter presides over justice and truth, while Saturn forever sits as the boundary line of our known world, impeding chaos with a stern hand.

 The tension between Boomers and Millennials is palpable.